LoopKit/loopdocs/README.md

 ### Images

-The conventions for linking to images is the same as linking to pages as described above.
+The conventions for linking to images are the same as linking to pages as described above.

-New images should be placed in the `img` directory just below the md-file.
+New images should be placed in the `img` directory just below the Markdown file.

-Example of correct link to image is `[alt-text](relative_path_to/image_name)`.
+An example of a correct link to an image is `[alt-text](relative_path_to/image_name)`.

 ```markdown
 ![iPhone](img/phones.png)
 ```

-With images it is possible to add extra attributes like `width` and `center`.
+With images, it is possible to add extra attributes like `width` and `center`.

 #### Image Width